LivInTheLookingGlass/Euler/docs/rust/primes.rst

   A convenience method that returns an iterator over the prime numbers.

+.. rust:fn:: primes::primes_until(x: u64) -> Eratosthenes

+  A convenience method that returns an iterator over the prime numbers until a given limit.

 .. rust:struct:: primes::Eratosthenes

   This class implements the `Sieve of Eratosthenes <https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes>`_.
 In general,